 Whilst it may be true that smaller organisations have different internal comms needs and challenges to larger ones, as soon as you have more than one person in a room you will require some level of communication with each other.
 It’s just that the solutions to any challenges that arise are likely to be slightly different.

 During my career I have worked with organisations of all different shapes and sizes.
-These have included large national charities, large universities, medium-sized international charities and small organisations such as a local membership charity and an education charity with 4 employees and national reach.
+These have included small organisations such as a local therapy charity, a membership body and an education charity with 4 employees and national reach.
 They have all been facing problems that we solved together by improving communication.

 Key to success